Scuba Diving Byron Bay: The Complete Guide

 Sundive offers a full range of recreational dives plus PADI courses such as Open Waters and Advanced Open Waters, Rescue Diver and Free Diver certifications, plus professional PADI courses to become an Instructor, Assistant Instructor or Divemaster.

-So that’s pretty much everything you need to know to have an amazing time scuba diving Byron Bay!
+So that’s pretty much everything you need to know to have an amazing time scuba diving in Byron Bay!
 If you liked this post or think it would be helpful to someone else, we’d be stoked if you shared it – just use the social buttons at the top.

-We hope you find our guide to scuba diving Byron Bay useful.
+We hope you find our guide to scuba diving in Byron Bay useful.
 Just so you know, if you book a trip using the links on this page, we may receive a small commission at no additional cost to you.
 You can view our full disclosure and affiliate policy here.